Wright Brothers National Memorial,

 Memorial Monument, it started to rain very hard.
 Everyone else scampered

-down the hill to their cars, so the Two RV Gypsies had the area to themselves.
+down the hill to their cars, so they had the area to themselves.
+Lee

 doorway.
 Karen Duquette does not like umbrellas, so she did not care